The Basic Course

 Students must attend all classes in order to graduate.
 Attendance is mandatory.
 The beginning of each module includes a review consisting of the previous module's theory and clinical techniques.

-The course language is English and German.
-The summer courses offer simultaneous translation into German.
-The Winter courses will not include simultaneous translation of theory lectures into German language.
+The course language of theory lectures is English.
 All the practical teaching sessions as well as the course materials, notes and exams are offered in both languages in all courses.